nfour/types-installer/README.md

   Installing all @type dependencies...
   ? select jest (Installed), ts-jest , ts-node , tslint , tslint-eslint-rules , typescript , chalk , commander (Installed), execa , inquirer

-  @types/ts-jest not found or failed to install
-  @types/tslint-eslint-rules not found or failed to install
-  @types/ts-node not found or failed to install
-  @types/execa not found or failed to install
   @types/tslint not found or failed to install
   @types/chalk found

   success Saved 1 new dependency.
   └─ @types/chalk@0.4.31

-  @types/typescript not found or failed to install
-  @types/commander not found or failed to install
-  @types/jest found

-  success Saved 1 new dependency.
-  └─ @types/jest@19.2.2

-  @types/inquirer found

-  success Saved 1 new dependency.
-  └─ @types/inquirer@0.0.32
 ```

 #### Non-Interactive